 Do Root Canals Hurt?
 Everything You Need To Know

 June 1, 2023If you wear braces, you know that you’re taking the right steps to achieve a beautifully straight and healthy smile.
-But while your braces align your teeth and fix any gaps, it’s still crucial for you to practice good oral hygiene like brushing and flossing.
+But while your braces align your teeth and fix any gaps, it’s still crucial for you to practice a consistent oral care routine that includes both brushing and flossing.

 [Related: Your Guide to Flossing]